-The total pension comprises the individual's own earnings-related and national pension as well as surviving spouse's pension.
-The total pension also comprises special provisions pensions1 as well as guarantee pensions, front-veterans' supplements and child increases paid by Kela.
+The total pension includes the individual's own earnings-related and national pension as well as surviving spouse's pension.
+The total pension also includes special provisions pensions as well as guarantee pensions, front-veterans' supplements and child increases paid by Kela.

 The pension level has risen in all pension income categories during the period under review.
-However, the pension level has risen more in the higher than in the lower deciles, resulting in greater differences between pensions when it comes to actual euro amounts.
-In the uppermost decile, the average pension has risen by approximately 350 euros and by approximately 55 euros in the lowest decile.
+However, the pension level has taken a downward turn in the last two years.
+The pension level has decreased more in the higher than in the lower deciles, resulting in narrower differences between pensions when it comes to actual euro amounts.
+Over the past two years, the average pension has decreased by approximately 200 euros in the uppermost decile and by approximately 30 euros in the lowest decile.

-1 The Motor Liability Insurance Act, the Occupational Accidents, Injuries and Diseases Act, the Act on Compensation for Military Accidents and Service-Related Illnesses, the Act on Compensation for Accidents and Service-Related Illnesses in Crisis Management Duties, and the Military Injuries Act.
+The Motor Liability Insurance Act, the Occupational Accidents, Injuries and Diseases Act, the Act on Compensation for Military Accidents and Service-Related Illnesses, the Act on Compensation for Accidents and Service-Related Illnesses in Crisis Management Duties, and the Military Injuries Act.